Category: Newsetters

 VACATION SCHEDULE

 We are approaching warmer months which brings vacations for our staff.
-Work life balance is something we strive for, taking good care of ourselves helps us take good care of you.
-We appreciate your patience if we are down in staffing at a particular time you want an appointment.
+We strive for work-life balance; taking good care of ourselves helps us take good care of ourselves.
+We appreciate your patience if staffing is down when you want an appointment.
 It’s okay to see a different provider if yours is away.

 URGENT CARE

-We piloted an urgent care in our Manette location for the months of February and March, hoping to help with the lack of community urgent care clinics on the weekends.
+We piloted an Urgent Care Clinic in our Manette location for February and March, hoping to help with the lack of community urgent care clinics on the weekends.
 We did this as a service to the community.
 We were able to help about 6 patients during this time and may do another pilot of this idea in the Fall.
-For now we will not be open on Saturdays.
+For now, we will not be open on Saturdays.

 STAFF CHANGES